Baltimore’s Brew Pub – The story begins in 1888 when 202, 204 and 206 W. Pratt Street were constructed.

 At that time, the port of Baltimore was still young and the surrounding neighborhoods quickly became home to many prominent merchants who wanted to live near their businesses.
 By the mid nineteenth century, W. Pratt Street grew along with the port.
 In the late 1940s, the building was acquired by the Pratt Furniture Company and remained as such until 1980 when it housed it’s first bar and grill, P.J.
 Cricketts.
 Then in 1992, the Olivers turned P.J.
 Crickkets into the Wharf Rat.

-The brewery was added in 1993 and has created award-winning ales ever since, making Oliver Breweries Baltimore’s longest-running brew pub.
+The brewery produced beer in-house starting in 1993 (until 2015) and has created award-winning ales ever since, making Oliver Breweries one of Baltimore’s longest-running brew pub.